Parsis: Population

 The geographical distribution of modern and ancient Parsis in India and Pakistan.

 According to the 2011 census of India, there are 57,264 Parsis in India.
 According to the National Commission for Minorities, there are a "variety of causes that are responsible for this steady decline in the population of the community", the most significant of which were childlessness and migration.

-If Demographic trends project that by 2020 the Parsis will number only 23,000.
-The Parsis will then cease to be called a community and will be labeled a 'tribe'.
-The Parsi population went up by 233 since 2013, adjusting the 2011 estimate to ~57,497 by early 2020.
+The Parsi population increased by 233 between 2013 and 2020.

 One-fifth of the decrease in population is attributed to migration.
 There are sizeable Parsi communities in the United Kingdom, Australia, Canada, and the United States.
 A slower birthrate than deathrate accounts for the rest: as of 2001, Parsis over the age of 60 make up for 31% of the community.
 Only 4.7% of the Parsi community are under 6 years of age, which translates to 7 births per year per 1,000 individuals.
 Concerns have been raised in recent years over the rapidly declining population of the Parsi community in India.